ucscode/EasyAdmin-Ultimate/readme.md

 ## License

-Symfony PowerPack is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+EasyAdmin Ultimate is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

 ## Contribution

 If you would like to contribute to the project, you can do so in several ways:

-- **Report Issues**: If you encounter any bugs, issues, or have feature requests, please [open an issue](https://github.com/ucscode/symfony-easyadmin-powerpack/issues) on GitHub.
+- **Report Issues**: If you encounter any bugs, issues, or have feature requests, please [open an issue](https://github.com/ucscode/easyadmin-ultimate/issues) on GitHub.
 Providing detailed information about the problem or suggestion will help us address it more effectively.

 - **Submit Pull Requests**: If you would like to contribute code enhancements, bug fixes, or new features, please fork the repository, make your changes, and submit a pull request.
 Make sure to follow the coding standards and include relevant tests and documentation for your changes.